 - A walk along Vancouver’s Star Walk on the Granville Strip

-- A visit to BC’s biggest casino: Parq Vancouver
+- A visit the biggest casino in British Columbia: Parq Vancouver

-From downtown you can get on the Skytrain and get off at Commercial-Broadway for access to Vancouver’s cultural heart.
+From downtown Vancouver, you can get on the Skytrain and get off at Commercial-Broadway to access our city’s cultural heart.

-Commercial Drive is an area officially known as Vancouver’s little Italy.
+Commercial Drive is an area officially known as Vancouver’s Little Italy.
 It’s full of quirky bars, enotecas, and thrift shops.
-Beer lovers can hit some tasting rooms in the nearby the Yeast Van Brewery District, the beating heart of Vancouver’s craft beer scene.
+Beer lovers can hit some tasting rooms in the nearby Yeast Van Brewery District, the beating heart of Vancouver’s craft beer scene.

-It has a much more residential feel and this is what I want you to get on the last day – a true local neighbourhood where Vancouverites live their day to day.
+It’s a fun place but with a residential feel, and this is what I want you to get on the last day – a true local neighbourhood where Vancouverites live their day-to-day.